You may want to read:

 I suppose there are times when we know what we should do, but we don’t want to do it (James 4:17).
 We can be so deceptive that we do not want to submit our ideas to others because they may not side with us.
 We can be even more deceptive when we present our thoughts to individuals whom we know will not have the courage or the wisdom to counter what we want.
 We pick certain people who have no potential or courage to offer an alternate opinion.

 Such a person is not looking for God’s thoughts on the matter.
 They are seeking a way to justify what they have already determined to do, and they go the extra mile by finding people who agree with them.

-If you continue to work people and situations to accomplish your selfish goals, you will eventually harden your conscience, which will make it more difficult in the future for you to perceive God’s truth and direction for your life (Hebrews 3:7–8).
+This deception has immediate and long-term results.
+The direct result is that you can get what you want.
+The long-term effects are twofold: (1) The outcome will not be as you hoped, and your unwillingness to cooperate with God will complicate your life when inevitable disappointment comes.
+(James 4:6 – God resists the proud.)
+(2) If you continue to deceive people to accomplish your selfish goals, you will eventually harden your conscience, which will make it more difficult in the future for you to perceive God’s truth and direction for your life (Hebrews 3:7–8).